vannio/go-shrink/README.md

 | --- | --- | --- | --- | --- | --- |
 | key | string | string | timestamp | timestamp | integer |
 | 1 | 55b207d6 | http://www.google.com | 2017-02-05 12:25:30.044385 | 2017-02-05 10:34:05.186949 | 5 |

-#### TODO
-- Create some kind of self-executing `sql` script to generate the table
-- Implement POST-redirect
-- Fix issues
-- Make it look less ugly
-- Maybe think of a better name than _Shrink_
-- Differentiate between dev and prod environments
-- Get it working on AWS
-- Create a cron job to clear entries if they haven't been accessed in 4 weeks(?)
-- Hope no-one abuses it